acc1729/anethaathira/docs/bluemage.md

 ## Ooze IV

 As a reaction to being hit by a melee attack, you may cause the attacker to take 2d8 acid damage.
-Additionally, you can move up to half your movement without provoking an attack of opportunity.
+Additionally, as part of the same reaction, you can move up to half your movement without provoking an attack of opportunity.

 ## Plant I